dtolnay/prettyplease/README.md

 dominant modern Rust style.

 The tradeoffs made by this crate are a good fit for generated code that you will *not* spend your career staring at.
-For example, the output of `cbindgen`, or the output of `cargo-expand`.
+For example, the output of `bindgen`, or the output of `cargo-expand`.
 In those cases it's more important that the whole thing be formattable without the formatter giving up, than that it be flawless.

 <br>